50+ Best WordPress Social Media Plugins (2020)

-If all you’re after is a way to display your Facebook posts, Custom Facebook Feed is a good choice.
+If all you’re after is a way to display your Facebook posts, Smash Balloon’s Social Post Feed is a good choice.
 This plugin is responsive, customizable, and SEO-friendly.
 You can display feeds from multiple Facebook pages or groups and place them anywhere you’d like on your site using a shortcode.

 This plugin also includes support for events, custom CSS, caching, the ability to show or hide parts of posts, as well as offers control over the height, width, padding, and background color of the feed as a whole.
 It also has support for tags, hashtags, and you can select the number of posts, a date range of posts to feature, and a maximum character length.
 Custom header and localization support is also included.

-Another fairly popular plugin is the Facebook Page Plugin, that uses the Graph API v2.3 to ensure your WordPress posts and info display on your site seamlessly.
+Another fairly popular plugin is the Mongoose Page Plugin, that uses the Graph API to ensure that your WordPress posts and info display on your site seamlessly.
 It comes with a widget that you can add to any widgetized area on your site or you can use a shortcode to display it within posts and pages.

 It also comes with a shortcode generator and includes localization support.

-The last Facebook-only plugin option we’ll discuss here is the aptly named Simple Facebook Plugin, which lets Facebook Page admins embed their Page’s feeds on WordPress sites.
+The last Facebook-only plugin option we’ll discuss here is the aptly named Simple Like Page Plugin, which lets Facebook Page admins embed their Page’s feeds on WordPress sites.
 It’s very straightforward and lets users see the number of people who like the Page, read recent posts, and Like the page.

 You have numerous options over the settings here as well like the number of tweets to display, 3 design templates, date and time format, and more.
 It also comes with caching, is easy to set up, and provides support.

-The last Twitter-only plugin we’ll mention here is the Recent Tweets widget, which uses the latest Twitter API to cache your latest tweets so it doesn’t have to query Twitter proper every time the page loads.
-Your site won’t be rate limited then, and you can customize how often the cache is updated, too.
+Recent Tweets widget uses the latest Twitter API to cache your latest tweets so it doesn’t have to query Twitter proper every time the page loads.
+Your site won’t be rate-limited then, and you can customize how often the cache is updated, too.

 Moving on to Instagram integration, the AccessPress Instagram Feed plugin is a good choice for displaying your latest Instagram posts in a mosaic format.
 It comes with three design layouts, a lightbox mode, a slider mode, and normal mode.
 It also has a widget and shortcode, a responsive design, and an easy-to-use interface for your visitors.

-Another option for displaying your Instagram posts is the Instagram Feed plugin.
+Another option for displaying your Instagram posts is the Smash Balloon’s Social Photo Feed plugin.
 You can use it to display posts from any non-private account in a single feed or multiple feeds.
 Other features include a responsive design and a customizable layout where you can select the height, width, columns, image sizes, background color, image spacing, and more.

 Your feed can be inserted in a widget or in posts via a shortcode.
 It also supports thumbnail or full-size photos, a “load more” button, a follow button, a stylish header, and custom CSS.

-The WD Instagram Feed plugin is a responsive, SEO-friendly option for inserting an unlimited number of Instagram feeds onto your site.
-You can insert feeds based on account names or hashtags and opt to include user meta data, if you wish.
+10Web Social Photo Feed plugin is a responsive, SEO-friendly option for inserting an unlimited number of Instagram feeds onto your site.
+You can insert feeds based on account names or hashtags and opt to include user metadata if you wish.
 There’s an image browser layout, sorting options, load more and pagination options, a lightbox with captions, a follow me icon, as well as shortcode support.

 Another way you should integrate social to ensure you get the most out of each visitor is to add social sharing buttons.
 These most often appear at the top or bottom of posts, or in a floating sidebar of sorts to give visitors a constant reminder to share content they love with their friends and followers.
 Here’s a solid selection of social sharing button plugins worth considering: